 Nissan GT-R Review

 The 2013 Nissan GT-R ranks 6 out of 10 Luxury Sports Cars.
-This ranking is based on our analysis of 35 published reviews and test drives of the Nissan GT-R, and our analysis of reliability and safety data.
+This ranking is based on our analysis of published reviews and test drives of the Nissan GT-R, as well as reliability and safety data.

 With incredible power and high-speed capability, anyone looking for supercar performance without the supercar price should give the 2013 Nissan GT-R a look.

-Nearly all reviewers who spend time behind the wheel of the Nissan GT-R are blown away by the car’s power and stability at high speeds.
+Nearly all critics who spend time behind the wheel of the Nissan GT-R are blown away by the car’s power and stability at high speeds.
 They say its twin-turbocharged V6 engine and all-wheel drive system work together to enable drivers to feel confident driving the GT-R at any speed.
-Reviewers are also pleased with the car’s neutral, composed handling and like its quick-shifting six-speed dual-clutch transmission.
+Auto reviewers are also pleased with the car’s neutral, composed handling and like its quick-shifting six-speed dual-clutch transmission.
 At an EPA-estimated 16/23 mpg city/highway, the GT-R isn’t exactly frugal with fuel, but the GT-R wasn’t designed for efficiency.
-Rather, it was designed to deliver incredible power and fast acceleration, and reviewers agree that it succeeds.
+Rather, it was designed to deliver incredible power and fast acceleration, and auto writers agree that it succeeds.

 Reviewers say the GT-R’s cabin is a sporty, yet comfortable place to pass the miles, with a modern design and high-quality materials throughout.
 The front seats receive praise for their comfort and support, while reviewers say the two small rear seats are best left for kids, which is the case for essentially all 2+2 luxury sports cars.
 The GT-R comes with a host of standard equipment, including an 11-speaker Bose stereo, a backup camera, navigation and dual-zone climate control.